From the Archives: The Movie Hits Of The 80’s

 Their first online collaboration was to cover Robert Tepper’s “No Easy Way Out” from Rocky IV.
 The song was a considerable success, and by the end of 2020, the band had enough material for an entire album of 1980s soundtrack hits from “St. Elmo’s Fire” to “The Time Of My Life” (from Dirty Dancing) to “The Neverending Story.”

-Fortunately, the album came across my radar as it also includes the title song from the 1985 Bond film ‘A View to a Kill.’
-(My copy is not the original from Sweden, but is a German reissue on a cool, clear vinyl).
-Though the cover track is similar to the Duran Duran original, the style is slightly more rock than pop, and the results are great!
+Fortunately, the album came to my attention because it includes the title song from the 1985 Bond film ‘A View to a Kill.’
+(My copy is not the original from Sweden, but a German reissue on cool, clear vinyl.)
+Although the cover track is similar to the Duran Duran original, the style is slightly rockier than pop, and the results are fantastic!

 117. At The Movies – The Movie Hits Of The 80’s